gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 #### Gradle 5.x

-The plugin should be applied in `build.gradle` of the root project, alongside the `com.gradle.build-scan` plugin:
+The plugin needs to be applied in `build.gradle` of the root project, alongside the `com.gradle.build-scan` plugin:

 ```groovy
 plugins {